open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-nodejs-thread-context/README.md

 is what lets `cped_slot` serve as the gate: no live isolate has its CPED slot at address zero.

-A closed gate is not necessarily permanent.
-A writer MAY close it transiently, for as long as some condition makes the walk unsafe — see "Garbage collection" for the motivating example.
-The profiler MUST therefore re-test the gate on every sample, and MUST NOT infer from a zero reading that a thread is permanently uninstrumented.

-Because the contract is byte-level, "cleared" means an all-zero representation.
+Because the contract is byte-level, "zeroed" means an all-zero representation.
-A C++ writer assigning a null pointer produces that on the ELF platforms in scope, the same assumption OTEP 4947 already relies on; a writer on any platform where a null pointer is not all-zero bits MUST zero the bytes explicitly.
+A C++ writer assigning a null pointer to `cped_slot` produces that on the ELF platforms in scope, the same assumption OTEP 4947 already relies on; a writer on any platform where a null pointer is not all-zero bits MUST zero the bytes explicitly.

 ### Thread-local context record